Chronograph data: what to record and why

 The numbers worth keeping

-For every load you chronograph, write down these.
+For every load you chronograph, the app records or computes these.

 Sample size.
 How many rounds were in the string.
 A 3-shot SD is approximately meaningless.
 A 10-shot SD starts being useful.
 A 20-shot SD is honest.
-If your SD looks great on a 5-shot string, write down “5 shots” alongside it, so future-you knows how much to trust it.
+On a chronograph session’s detail page, HandloaderPro tags SD and ES as “small sample” when fewer than 10 shots were captured, so future-you knows how much to trust the number.
+The list pages don’t show that tag — they show the raw stat next to the shot count, and you can do the same math.

 Average velocity (mean).
 The middle of the string.
 The number you’d quote to a friend.
 This is the number that pairs with your charge weight and barrel length to identify the load.